 These processed foods have many of their beneficial nutritional and satiety elements stripped away to prevent spoiling and increase shelf life.

 You’ll find that a low-carb shake will move through your digestive tract quickly, allowing hunger to return much quicker than if you had eaten twenty raw almonds despite the fact that the two snacks having similar amounts of carbs and calories.

 When you opt for the raw almonds, you have an equally convenient snack without the preservatives and additives found in this processed drink.

 The next thing that is beneficial for low-carb dieters to focus on is total carbs, not net carbs.
 Net carbs are calculated by subtracting the fiber and sugar alcohols from the total carb count.

-If you are allowing some processed foods into your diet, food manufacturers

-	can reduce the number of net carbs by adding these two ingredients to their
+If you are allowing some processed foods into your diet, food manufacturers can reduce the number of net carbs by adding these two ingredients to their product.

-	product.

-	Natural fiber that you get from plant foods is helpful because the fiber is

-	locked within the structures of the plant making digestion and absorption of

-	the sugars a slow process.
+The natural fiber that you get from plant foods is helpful because the fiber is locked within the structures of the plant making digestion and absorption of the sugars a slow process.

-	But, when fiber is extracted from a plant and added back into a processed

-	food, you are no longer getting that full benefit.
+But, when the fiber is extracted from a plant and added back into a processed food, you are no longer getting that full benefit.